Kuramoto–Sivashinsky equation: Sixth-order equations

+in which the last equation is referred to as the Nikolaevsky equation, named after V. N. Nikolaevsky who introduced the equation in 1989, whereas the first two equations has been introduced by P. Rajamanickam and J. Daou in the context of transitions near tricritical points, i.e., change in the sign of the fourth derivative term with the plus sign approaching a Kuramoto–Sivashinsky type and the minus sign approaching a Ginzburg–Landau type.

 Applications

 Applications of the Kuramoto–Sivashinsky equation extend beyond its original context of flame propagation and reaction–diffusion systems.
 These additional applications include flows in pipes and at interfaces, plasmas, chemical reaction dynamics, and models of ion-sputtered surfaces.